Array

 In some mandalas Vajrasattva represents the Adi Buddha or the Primordial Principle of Buddhahood; in others he changes places with Akṣobhya in the East.
 In Shingon Buddhism it is Vajrasattva that passes on the initiation of the Dharmakāya Buddha Mahāvairocana to Nāgārjuna, thereby creating the Vajrayāna lineage.

-Purification of Body
+Vajrasattav Purification Purification of Body

 Your disturbing attitudes and negativities in general and particularly those of the body, take the form of black ink.
 Sickness takes the form of pus and blood and afflictions caused by spirits appear in the form of scorpions, snakes, frogs and crabs.
 Flushed out by the light and nectar, they all leave your body through the lower openings, like filthy liquid flowing down a drain pipe.
 Feel completely empty of these problems and negativities; they no longer exist anywhere.
+Purification of Speech

 Your disturbing attitudes and imprints of negativities of speech take the form of liquid tar.
 The light and nectar fill your body as water fills a dirty glass: the negativities, like the dirt, rise to the top and flow out through the upper openings of your body: your eyes, ears, mouth, nose, etc. Feel completely empty of these problems; they no longer exist.
+Purification of the Mind

 Your disturbing attitudes and the imprints of mental negativities appear as darkness at your heart.
 When struck by the forceful stream of light and nectar, the darkness completely vanishes.
 It is like turning a light on in a room: the darkness does not go anywhere, it simply ceases to exist.
 Feel that you are completely empty of all these problems; they are non-existent.
+Simultaneous Purification

 Do the three above visualizations simultaneously.
 This sweeps away the subtle obscurations that prevent you from seeing correctly all that exists.
 Feel completely free of these obscurations.
+The Power of the Promise

-After reciting the mantra and doing the visualizations, make the following promise to Vajrasattva, specifying a period of time for which you intend to keep it:
+After reciting the mantra and doing the visualizations, make the following promise to Vajrasattva, specifying a period of time for which you intend to keep it: "I shall not create these negative actions from now until ."

 Vajrasattva is extremely pleased and says, "My spiritual child of the essence, all your negativities, obscurations and degenerated vows have been completely purified."